Go Back

 Season the turkey

 • Mash the garlic cloves in a pilón (mortar and pestle).
-Add the crushed garlic to a large bowl along with the rest of the ingredients for the marinade.
+Add the crushed garlic to a large bowl along with the olive oil, vinegar, sofrito, chicken bouillon paste, adobo, sazon, oregano, onion powder, garlic powder, salt and pepper.
+Stir until well combined.

-• Tie the bag with a zip tie and place the turkey in the refrigerator.
+• Cover the pan and place the turkey in the refrigerator.
 Allow to marinate overnight or up to 2 days.

 Roast the turkey

-• On cooking day, take the turkey out of the refrigerator and let it sit on the counter for at least 1 hour.
+• On cooking day, take the turkey out of the refrigerator.
+Stuff the turkey with the aromatics: onion, garlic, carrots, celery, lemon.
+Allow the turkey to sit on the counter for at least 1 hour to come to room temperature.

-• Stuff the turkey with the apples and carrots.
-Sprinkle 2 tsp of adobo all over the outside of turkey.
+• Drizzle the turkey with annatto oil and sprinkle 2 tsp of adobo all over the outside of turkey.
+Add the white wine, broth, and orange juice to the pan and cover it securely with foil.

-• Tie the oven bag with a zip tie and place the turkey in the oven, breast side down if you prefer moist breasts.
-If you prefer crispy skin on top, cook breast side up.
+• Place the turkey in the oven, breast side up if you prefer crispy skin on top, cook breast side down if you prefer moist breasts.

 • Cook the turkey according to its size.
 Rule of thumb: cook 15 minutes per pound, or until a meat thermometer reads 170F in the breast and 180F in the thigh.